 - Change your Apple ID password to prevent anyone from accessing your iCloud data or using other services (such as iMessage or iTunes) from your Mac.

-- Change your passwords for other accounts you use with your Mac, including email, banking and social sites like Facebook or Twitter.
+- Change your passwords for other accounts you use with your Mac, including email addresses, bank accounts and social media sites, such as Facebook or Twitter.

 - Report your lost or stolen Mac to local law enforcement.
 They may request the serial number of your computer.
 You can find this information on the original box or receipt you received when you purchased your Mac.